Olex2/Olex2Manual/Tasks/05_model_building.md

 - Use the mouse wheel function
 - Under `@Info|Electron-Density-Peaks` or `@Work|Toolbox-Work|Peaks` the slider bar by **peaks** sets the number of peaks displayed on the screen.
 When the bar is at the centre, 100% of the peaks are displayed: sliding to the left hides the weakest peaks first while sliding to the right hides the strongest peaks first.
 - Under `@Work|Refine` change the number of residual peaks, click £Refine£ to re-calculate the number of peaks.
-- Type `CODE refine 4 5`, which will refine with four cycles of refinement and return 5 peaks.
+- Type `CODE refine 4 5`, which will refine with 4 cycles of refinement and return 5 peaks.

 When a large number of atoms have not been located, it is advisable to use a larger number of residual peaks.
 As the refinement proceeds reducing the number can make it easy to see where the highest peaks are located.